 The CSU-COP reserves the right to alter its curriculum, however and whenever it deems appropriate.

 Enrollment Status

-Full-time enrollment is required of all students in the college.
+Full-time enrollment is required of all students in the college, except for visiting (atlarge) students (see below).
 Enrollment begins in the fall semester only.
 It is not possible to begin the program in the spring semester.